csys-fresher-batch-2019/sql-surendran/README.md

 * user should  be able to view employee details;

-## features 1 to view the employees information
+## features 1 To view the employees information
 ```sql
 create table employee_details
 (